-Fort Baker got its start when the Lime Point Military Reservation was set aside by President Millard Fillmore in 1850 to be established as a strong defense fortification across from Fort Point.
-However due to difficulties in acquiring the land and the interruption of the Civil War, it wasn’t until 1868 the construction began with blasting of the cliffs to prepare a shelf near sea level similar to that of Fort Point.
+Fort Baker, California, started when President Millard Fillmore set aside the Lime Point Military Reservation in 1850 to establish a strong defense fortification across from Fort Point.
+However, due to difficulties in acquiring the land and the interruption of the Civil War, it wasn’t until 1868 the construction began with the blasting of the cliffs to prepare a shelf near sea level similar to that of Fort Point.
 However, it was never completed.
-Instead, several batteries were constructed on the ridge above including Point Cavallo, Cliff, Ridge and Gravelly Beach Batteries between 1872 and 1876.
+Instead, several batteries were constructed on the ridge above, including Point Cavallo, Cliff, Ridge, and Gravelly Beach Batteries between 1872 and 1876.

 The soldiers’ barracks represented the army’s new interest in providing its soldiers with a healthier environment.
-Unlike the dark, cramped and often infested 19th century frontier barracks, the large and well ventilated barracks at Fort Baker provided clean running water, ample interior space and modern, indoor toilet facilities.
-The post also contained important recreational facilities like a gymnasium, a reading room, a post exchange (which functioned as both a small-scale store and lunch room), and even a bowling alley.
+Unlike the dark, cramped, and often infested 119th-century frontier barracks, the large and well-ventilated barracks at Fort Baker provided clean running water, ample interior space, and modern indoor toilet facilities.
+The post also contained important recreational facilities like a gymnasium, a reading room, a post exchange (which functioned as both a small-scale store and lunchroom), and even a bowling alley.

-Today, many of the old fort buildings still stand as part of the Golden Gate National Recreational Area.
+Many old fort buildings still stand as part of the Golden Gate National Recreational Area.
 The buildings include barracks, officers’ quarters and residences, the hospital, post headquarters, and the gymnasium.
-Also located here are an active United States Coast Guard station, the Travis Marina and the Bay Area Discovery Museum.
+Also located here are an active United States Coast Guard station, the Travis Marina, and the Bay Area Discovery Museum.

 Golden Gate National Parks